Sumanyu-Singh/VSD_IAT_Sign-off_Timing_Analysis-Basics_to_Advanced/README.md

 The max capacitance increases multifold, and the number of input pins.

-• What is the difference between ‘simple_Late.lib’ and ‘simple_Early.lib
+• What is the difference between ‘simple_max.lib’ and ‘simple_min.lib

 Fabrication process variations could either increase or decrease the delay of a cell.
 So we need to set early and late value while setting the derate factor.
 STA tool would consider early or late timing derate based on the path and type of analysis.